dawg/site/guide/user_guide.md

 To delete a scheduled element, right-click on the element you wish to remove.
 It is also possible to remove more than one element at once using [Batch Operations](#batch-operations).

 ### Copying an Element
 To copy an element, just click on it.
-Afterwards, anytime you click within the `Sequencer` a copy will appear.
+Afterward, anytime you click within the `Sequencer` a copy will appear.
 Another way to copy an element is by holding `Shift`, pressing down on the element you wish to copy, and dragging to the desired location.

 ### Changing Element Duration
 To change the length of an element, hover your mouse ever the right-hand side of an element until you see the two-sided horizontal arrow.
-Press down on you mouse and drag horizontally until the desired length is obtained.
+Press down on your mouse and drag horizontally until the desired length is obtained.

 ### Batch Operations
-Sequencing elements can easily become a tedious.
+Sequencing elements can easily become tedious.
 To avoid this problem, moving, copying, and changing the duration of an element can all be batched by first selecting a group of elements and then applying the desired operation to a single element.
 For example, if you want to move all of the notes in the `Piano Roll` to a new octave, you could select all of the notes using the selection tool and then drag one of the notes to the desired octave.
 Since all of the notes are selected, they will all move in unison.
 To select a group of elements, press down within the `Sequencer` (not on an element) and drag your mouse such that the desired elements are selected.
 Furthermore, it is possible to delete selected elements using the `Del` key.

 ### Grid Snapping
 Currently, elements are snapped to the grid at every `1/4` beat.
 This means that when you try to schedule an element or when you try to change the duration of a note, you can only do so in `1/4` beat increments.
 An adjustable snapping mechanism is currently in the development process and should be available soon.
 This feature will allow you to change the snap value to values such as `1/2`, `1/8`, `1/16`, etc.